numaproj/numaflow-python/packages/pynumaflow/docs/api/reducer.md

 # Reducer

 The Reducer module provides classes and functions for implementing Reduce UDFs that aggregate messages by key within time windows.

-## Overview

-Reduce aggregates messages by key within a time window.
 It's used for operations like counting, summing, or computing statistics over groups of messages.

 ## Classes